ssc-sp/datahub-docs/UserGuide/GettingStarted/Change-a-user-role.md

 # Change a user role

+This guide will cover how to change a user's role in your workspace.

 > *Note:* Only users with the `Admin` or `Lead` roles can change another user's role.

 1. Navigate to your workspace